UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_05.md

 We can make our pipeline as usual and train it, and assess our training score.

-we saw that with linear classifiers we have weights associated with each feature our model.
+We saw that with linear classifiers we have weights associated with each feature of our model.

 How do we get that?
 We can use `.coef_` to obtain them from our trained model.